Arabic hip-hop: Saudi Arabia

 Hip hop emerged in the Kingdom of Saudi Arabia around 2003 as an online community of rappers sharing their work and competing for fans.
 A rapper named Klash became infamous for his allegedly racist lyrics.
 Klash and his friends initially focused on social issues such as unemployment and nepotism.
 It was common for groups of teenage and young adult friends, or "gangs", to produce music on these themes.

 A diss track was released against Klash by someone who was offended by his lyrics and sought revenge.
 Klash responded with his own diss track, and soon he and a growing number of rappers were turning their attention to diss tracks.
 Klash's diss tracks attracted many fans, and this led to young people adopting this style, which made Klash famous.
+Some of the rappers in Saudi Arabia include Abady, Mohamed Mood, Money, and Roger Satam.